 If, by not exercising leadership as I would want others to lead me, I have broken God’s law – the law to treat others as I want them to treat me – and am no longer submitted to God, from whom my authority is derived.
 Like the suspended police officer referred to earlier, I would lose my authority.
 I could only rule by threats or brute force, harming those God appointed me to nurture and protect.

 If a husband’s authority is God-given, for a man to abuse that authority is to defile a sacred trust.
-To take a holy thing and use it for our selfishness would be to set our lives on a collision course with Almighty God.
+To take a holy thing and use it for our selfishness would be to set our lives on a collision course with our eternal Judge.
 Jesus warned that there would be many reversals in the age to come.
 Those who humble themselves will finally be exalted.
 Those who exalt themselves, will end up humiliated.

 In his famous parable of the talents, Jesus gave profound insights into spiritual reality.
 Three servants were given authority over significant sums of money.
 For a long while they could get away with anything they wished.
 When the master suddenly returned, however, it became disturbingly clear that despite not intervening earlier, he remained vitally concerned about how the servants had treated what still belonged to him.
 He had given the unfaithful servant time to come to his senses, and to the faithful ones, time to multiply their reward.
 Suddenly their time was up.
 Even the servant that the master called wicked and lazy had been fearfully aware of his responsibility not to misuse anything entrusted to him.
 He incurred the master’s wrath simply by doing nothing.
 Imagine his fate had he used his authority for his own selfishness, such as spending the money to make his life more comfortable!